martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture7-notes.lagda.md

 ap f p i = f (p i)
 ```

-Note that the definition differs from the Book HoTT definition in
+Note that the definition differs from the Book HoTT definition in that
-that it is not defined by J or pattern-matching on p, but rather
+it is not defined by path induction or pattern-matching on p, but
-it's just a direct definition as a composition of functions.
-Agda
+rather it's just a direct definition as a composition of functions.
-treats p : x ≡ y like any function, so we can apply it to i to get
+Agda treats p : x ≡ y like any function, so we can apply it to i to
-an element of A which at i0 is x and at i1 is y.
+get an element of A which at i0 is x and at i1 is y.
 By applying f to
-this element we hence get an element of B which at i0 is f x and at
+this element we hence get an element of B which at i0 is f x and at i1
-i1 is f y.
+is f y.

 As this is just function composition it satisfies lots of nice
 definitional equalities, see the exercises.
 Some of these are not
-satisfied by the HoTT definition of ap/ap.
+satisfied by the Book HoTT definition of ap.

-In HoTT function extensionality is proved as a consequence of
+In Book HoTT function extensionality is proved as a consequence of
 univalence using a rather ingenious proof due to Voevodsky, but in
 cubical systems it has a much more direct proof.
 As paths are just
 functions we can get it by swapping the arguments to p: